Christiaan Huygens: Dioptrics

 Huygens had a long-term interest in the study of light refraction and lenses or dioptrics.
 From 1652 date the first drafts of a Latin treatise on the theory of dioptrics, known as the Tractatus, which contained a comprehensive and rigorous theory of the telescope.
 Huygens was one of the few to raise theoretical questions regarding the properties and working of the telescope, and almost the only one to direct his mathematical proficiency towards the actual instruments used in astronomy.

 Huygens repeatedly announced its publication to his colleagues but ultimately postponed it in favor of a much more comprehensive treatment, now under the name of the Dioptrica.
 It consisted of three parts.
 The first part focused on the general principles of refraction, the second dealt with spherical and chromatic aberration, while the third covered all aspects of the construction of telescopes and microscopes.
-In contrast to Descartes' dioptrics which treated only ideal (elliptical and hyperbolical) lenses, Huygens dealt exclusively with spherical lenses, which were the only kind that could really be made and incorporated in devices such as microscopes and telescopes.
+In contrast to Descartes's dioptrics which treated only ideal (elliptical and hyperbolical) lenses, Huygens dealt exclusively with spherical lenses, which were the only kind that could really be made and incorporated in devices such as microscopes and telescopes.

-Huygens also worked out practical ways to minimize the effects of spherical and chromatic aberration, such as long focal distances for the objective of a telescope, internal stops to reduce the aperture, and a new kind of ocular in the form of a set of two planoconvex lenses, now known as the Huygens's eyepiece.
+Huygens also worked out practical ways to minimize the effects of spherical and chromatic aberration, such as long focal distances for the objective of a telescope, internal stops to reduce the aperture, and a new kind of ocular known as the Huygenian eyepiece.
 The Dioptrica was never published in Huygens’s lifetime and only appeared in press in 1703, when most of its contents were already familiar to the scientific world.

 Lenses

 Together with his brother Constantijn, Huygens began grinding his own lenses in 1655 in an effort to improve telescopes.
-He designed in 1662 what is now called the Huygenian eyepiece, with two lenses, as a telescope ocular.
+He designed in 1662 what is now called the Huygenian eyepiece, a set of two planoconvex lenses used as a telescope ocular.
 Huygens's lenses were known to be of superb quality and polished consistently according to his specifications; however, his telescopes did not produce very sharp images, leading some to speculate that he might have suffered from near-sightedness.

 Lenses were also a common interest through which Huygens could meet socially in the 1660s with Spinoza, who ground them professionally.
 They had rather different outlooks on science, Spinoza being the more committed Cartesian, and some of their discussion survives in correspondence.
 He encountered the work of Antoni van Leeuwenhoek, another lens grinder, in the field of microscopy which interested his father.
 Huygens also investigated the use of lenses in projectors.
 He is credited as the inventor of the magic lantern, described in correspondence of 1659.
 There are others to whom such a lantern device has been attributed, such as Giambattista della Porta and Cornelis Drebbel, though Huygens's design used lens for better projection (Athanasius Kircher has also been credited for that).